israilyas/Git-and-Github/README.md

 - REMOTE refers to a version of the project stored on a server (like GitHub).
 It's shared with others, allowing you to collaborate and back up your work.

- ou push changes from your local version to the remote and pull updates from the remote to your local.
+ You push changes from your local version to the remote and pull updates from the remote to your local.

+ ### Clone and Status

+ - CLONE : Cloning a repository to your locall machine.
+     <code>git clone <some link> </code>

+ - STATUS : Displays the state of the code
+   <code>git status</code>